Day 1. Samburu Game Reserve.

 Day 14.
 Arusha / Nairobi.

 After breakfast, depart for Arusha for early lunch and board 1400hrs shuttle bus to Nairobi arriving approximately 1900.
-Your Kenya Tanzania Safari ends with a drop off at Jomo Kenyatta International Airport for your flight out.
+Your safari in Kenya Tanzania ends with a drop off at Jomo Kenyatta International Airport for your flight out.

 Nairobi airport transfers